camilledtr/camilledtr/README.md

 added on `23 Jul 2023`

-last update on `Monday, August 18` at 18 PM 📺.
+last update on `Tuesday, August 19` at 12 PM 🍽️.